compose-spec/compose-spec/06-networks.md

 ### external

 If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.
-Compose doesn't attempt to create these networks, and SHOULD raise an error if one doesn't exist.
+Compose doesn't attempt to create these networks, and should raise an error if one doesn't exist.

 If `external` is set to `true` and network configuration has other but `name` attributes set, considering resource is not managed by compose lifecycle, Compose rejects the Compose file as invalid.

 In the example below, `proxy` is the gateway to the outside world.
-Instead of attempting to create a network, Compose implementations SHOULD interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.
+Instead of attempting to create a network, Compose implementations should interrogate the platform for an existing network simply called `outside` and connect the `proxy` service's containers to it.

 ```yml